 Whether it’s for the convenience of life in Korea or just for the fun of learning the language, you’ll definitely get some use out of it.
 For example, you might use it to help you with asking for and giving directions, or for reading maps on your phone.

 Read on for example uses and fun ways to remember it!

 Below, we’ll give you the explanation in both English and Hangeul (the Korean Alphabet).
 If you can’t read Korean yet, you can get a free guide that will teach you how to read in only 60 minutes here.

-There are two main ways for how to say street in Korean.
+There are two main ways to say “street” in Korean.
 The first one is 거리 (geori).
-It is also probably the one you’ve heard used most often as it is the more general word for street in Korean.
+It is also probably the one you’ve heard used most often, as it is the more general word for street in Korean.
 It includes both streets that you walk on and streets that cars drive on.